rtibi/MCW-Azure-Stack/OperationsLab/Before the HOL - Azure Stack.md

     ![Marketplace management is selected in the Azure Stack Admin portal.](media/Before%20the%20HOL%20-%20Azure%20Stack-17-50-50.png)

-2. Download the required images:
+2. Download the required images.
+Some of these images may already be present in your lab environment – you can inspect and download any of the gallery items that are interesting to you:
    -   SQL Server 2017 on Windows Server 2016 Image
    -   SQL IaaS Extension
    -   Windows Server 2016 Data Center Pay for Use